-Netflix has added two high-profile cast members to House of Cards season 6 as the award-winning series deals with the fallout of a scandal involving former star Kevin Spacey and the show’s impending conclusion.
+Netflix added two high-profile cast members to House of Cards season 6 as the award-winning series dealt with the fallout of the scandal involving former star Spacey and the show’s impending conclusion.

-Academy Award nominees Diane Lane and Greg Kinnear will join House of Cards for the show’s sixth and final season, according to Netflix.
-The identity of their characters is unknown at this point, but their arrival is a major move for the popular political drama as it limps into its final story arc plagued by headline-generating, behind-the-camera issues.
+Academy Award nominees Diane Lane and Greg Kinnear will join House of Cards for the show’s final season, according to Netflix.
+The identity of their characters is unknown at this point, but their arrival was a major move for the popular political drama as it limps into its final story arc plagued by headline-generating, behind-the-camera issues.

 Created by Beau Willimon and adapted from the BBC miniseries of the same name, House of Cards is one of the most successful streaming television series to date, and the first original streaming series to receive Primetime Emmy Award nominations in major categories.
 To date, the series has won seven Primetime Emmy Awards and been nominated an additional 46 times, while also winning two Golden Globe Awards and earning eight additional nominations.

 Lane was nominated for an Academy Award for her performance in 2002’s Unfaithful and is also a two-time Emmy nominee for her performances in Cinema Verite and Lonesome Dove.
 Kinnear earned an Academy Award nomination for his role in 1997’s As Good As It Gets, and much like Lane, he also earned a pair of Emmy nominations, with his performances in Modern Family and the miniseries The Kennedys receiving nods.

 Updated on October 9, 2018: Added a new trailer for the season.

 - Don’t double-cross them: The most fearsome female villains on TV